networkop/tkng/content/ingress/gateway/_index.md

 0.0.0.0 15090 ALL   Inline Route: /stats/prometheus*
 ```

-The one that we're interested in is called `http.8080` and here how we can check all of the routing currently configured for it:
+The one that we're interested in is called `http.8080` and here is how we can check all of the routing currently configured for it:

 ```json
 "istioctl proxy-config route istio-ingressgateway-574dff7b88-tnqck.istio-system --name http.8080 -ojson"